Nsustain/.github/README.md

 thanks to `@realvjy`, who published the owl on [illlustrations.co](https://illlustrations.co/) and made it open-source.
 Thank you, `@realvjy`!
-The text `CODERS FOR EARTH` was added by using a graphics editor called [Boxy SVG](https://boxy-svg.com/), with Google Fonts `Bungee` 89pt.
+Our project name `CODERS FOR EARTH` was added by using a graphics editor called [Boxy SVG](https://boxy-svg.com/), with Google Fonts `Bungee` 89pt.